 Hydrogen is the most abundant molecule in the universe, however it’s not freely available - it must be separated from other elements.

-The HyP Gladstone facility will use renewable electricity and water to produce hydrogen, which will then be blended with natural gas, creating a 10% renewable gas blend.
+The HyP Gladstone facility will use water and renewable electricity that will be sourced from the grid and matched with Large-scale Generation Certificates (LGC’s) that will be procured and surrendered as required to ensure the electricity used is renewable to produce renewable hydrogen, which will then be blended with natural gas, creating a 10% gas blend.

 The blended gas will be distributed to all homes and businesses using the existing natural gas distribution network in Gladstone.